hasmhib/unit2-2024/README.md

 To fulfill success criteria 5, I developed a system for data backup and remote transfer.
 First, I collected data using Arduino sensors, saving it every five minutes to a local CSV file over a 48-hour period.
 I then reorganized this data for clarity and extracted important information into a new CSV file.
 Finally, using a send_data function, I transmitted this data to a remote server, ensuring a reliable backup.
 This process ensured not only the local storage of data but also its safe transfer to a remote server, meeting the criteria for data backup and redundancy.

+I defined save_csv which is designed to save data obtained from sensors, presumably related to humidity and temperature, into a CSV file named "reading.csv."
+The function takes tuple data as input, which contains three string elements, each representing the raw data from different sensors.
+Additionally, a default file name is set as "reading.csv."
+The function first prints the raw data for reference.
+It then generates a timestamp using the current date and time, and appends this timestamp to the CSV file.
+Subsequently, the function checks each sensor's data for the presence of a comma (','), indicating a humidity-temperature pair.
+If a comma is found, the data is split into humidity and temperature values, which are then written to the CSV file along with the timestamp.
+This process is repeated for all three sensors, and each set of humidity and temperature values is followed by two newline characters, creating a structured format in the CSV file.

 **code1** The code shows how I send the data to csv file.

 ```.py